Dried Dates – meaning & use in Chinese cuisine

 What is the difference between Chinese red dates (Hóng Zǎo) and Medjool dates?

-Chinese Red Dates are botanically jujube fruits (Ziziphus jujuba) – smaller, rounder, intensely red, and with a slightly sour note.
-Medjool dates come from the date palm (Phoenix dactylifera), are larger, softer, darker, and strongly caramel-sweet.
+Chinese Red Dates are botanically jujube fruits (Ziziphus jujuba, family Rhamnaceae) – smaller, rounder, intensely red, and with a slightly sour note.
+Medjool dates come from the date palm (Phoenix dactylifera, family Arecaceae), are larger, softer, darker, and strongly caramel-sweet.
 TCM recipes refer to Hóng Zǎo (jujube).
 Both are nutrient-rich and welcome in our health-focused cuisine.

-Are dried dates healthy despite their sugar content?
+Are dried dates nutritious despite their sugar content?

-Yes – in moderation.
-Dried dates are fundamentally different from refined sugar: they contain fiber, polyphenols, potassium, magnesium, and iron.
-Michael Greger recommends them as a sweetener in a plant-based diet.
-[Greger HNTD Ch.
-22] 3–5 dates daily are a healthy and delicious choice – even for people watching their sugar intake.
+Yes.
+Dried dates are fundamentally different from refined sugar: they contain fiber (approx. 6–8 g/100 g), polyphenols, potassium, magnesium, and iron.
+Studies on jujube polysaccharides show antioxidant activity in laboratory models (PMID 28274443).
+3–5 dates daily are a nutrient-rich choice – even for people watching their sugar intake.

 Can I eat dates if I have diabetes?

 In small amounts and embedded in a fiber-rich meal, dates are acceptable due to their moderate glycemic index.
+Animal studies suggest blood sugar-modulating effects of the polysaccharides (PMID 26639503).
 Large portions or isolated consumption (on an empty stomach) can more significantly affect blood sugar.
 Individual consultation with a healthcare provider is recommended.
-Learn more about nutrition and health goals in the Goals Section.

 How do I use dates as a sweetener?